teejee2008/battery-monitor/README.md

 Ubuntu, Linux Mint, Elementary OS, etc.

-Packages are available in the Launchpad PPA for supported Ubuntu releases.
+Packages are available in the Launchpad PPA for current Ubuntu releases.
-Run the following commands in a terminal window:
+Run following commands in a terminal window to install from PPA:

 ```sh
 sudo add-apt-repository -y ppa:teejee2008/ppa